freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 ### Physical

 Use **Physical** for new VPE-authored tables.
-It uses a saturated inverse-square force so the field gets stronger near the core without exploding at zero distance.
+Its electrical response ramps toward the commanded current instead of switching the field instantaneously, and the field decays after power is removed.
 Physical grab uses a capped spring-damper hold, so the ball visibly decelerates instead of snapping to the center.

 Physical strength values are not VPX strength values.
 Start with a larger value than you would use in VPX Compatible mode and tune by watching ball speed and catch behavior in play mode.